tatumamckinnis/Autocomplete/README.md

 This method meets the *performance* requirement and returns an index `i` such that `comp.compare(list.get(i), target)==0`.
 However, it does *not* guarantee to return the first or last such index `i`. **Your task is to adapt this approach so that `firstIndex` and `lastIndex` return the first and last such indices respectively, while maintaining the same performance guarantee.**

 At a high level, note that binary search is efficient because at each iteration of the `while` loop it reduces the effective search range (`high`-`low`) by a multiplicative factor of 2, leading to the **O(log *N*)** performance.
+It is also correct because of the following *loop invariant* - at the start of the loop, the target is always at an index between `low` and `high` (if it is in the list).
 Your algorithm will need to do this as well.
 Hoewver, the example code shown above `return`s as soon as it finds a match.
 You will need to change this so that your algorithm keeps searching to find the first or last match respectively.

 While this does not necessarily entail writing a lot of code, it will require you to think very carefully about how to adapt the binary search algorithm.
 Edge case details like a whether to add or subtract 1, using `<` vs. `<=`, etc., may be important.
 We strongly encourage you to work through small examples of your algorithm by hand and/or to use the debugger to step through the execution of your code if it is not working as you expect.